ADDchallenge/CFAD/README.md

 ## Dataset Download

-The FAD dataset is publicly available and can be downloaded from Zenodo [https://zenodo.org/record/6635521\\#.Ysjq4nZBw2x](https://zenodo.org/record/6635521%5C%5C#.Ysjq4nZBw2x)
+The CFAD dataset is publicly available and can be downloaded from Zenodo [https://zenodo.org/record/6635521\\#.Ysjq4nZBw2x](https://zenodo.org/record/6635521%5C%5C#.Ysjq4nZBw2x)